-The mouth of every being on the planet is located an appreciable distance from their anus.
+The mouth of nearly every being on the planet is located an appreciable distance from their anus.
 Typical floor designs for small apartments (and other houses), however, tend to overlook this fact by placing the bathroom near the kitchen.
 This spatial arrangement is a form of architectural terrorism that exposes residents and their guests to the most awkward situations.

 Imagine you lived in such a place, and were hosting company for dinner.
 Everyone is sitting at the table laughing and enjoying their meal.
 But suddenly, one of your guests has an adverse reaction to the jalapeno chili dip.
 The disagreement between the food and their digestive system is violent, and the only peace treaty offered is a visit to the bathroom.
 Your guest dashes off and slams the door behind them.